 This demo shows how the speech timer tool can be used in the contest of a speech contest conducted online.
 The particular technique demonstrated here includes the use of OBS Studio, a free video streaming tool often used by gamers (OBS = Open Broadcaster Software).

-There is a “virtual webcam” add-on to OBS Studio that lets you substitute the video feed from that software for the feed from your computer webcam.
+The VirtualCam add-on to OBS Studio that lets you substitute the video feed from that software for the feed from your computer webcam.
 You could use other webcam software products such as SparkoCam or ManyCam to do the same thing.

 Capturing the video from a specific browser window works better with Firefox (couldn’t get it to work with either Chrome or Edge).
 If you have a second display attached to your computer, you can capture the entire video feed from that second screen, which is an alternate method I’ve used that works with any browser.